socotecio/django-socio-grpc/docs/features/enumerations.rst

 - InMessageWrappedEnumGenerationPlugin : In the message scope, wrapped in a message

 Theses options can be set by using the appropriate generation plugin.

+You can also disable automatic generation for non-annotated enums by setting `non_annotated_generation` to `False` in the plugin constructor.

 Using Generated Enums
 ---------------------